Community Law Group

 CLG adopts a comprehensive, holistic approach to the immigrant and low-income communities it serves.
 This approach, combined with the program’s institutional affiliation with the law school, enables CLG to connect clients to a wide array of services and resources, both internally at the law school and the university, and externally through extensive partnerships with the nonprofit sector and private bar.

-CLG works closely with the law school’s Child and Family Law Clinic and Bacon Immigration Law & Policy Program.
-The latter includes two immigration-related clinics for JD students – one for immigrants in removal proceedings and one for low-wage immigrant workers.
+CLG works closely with the law school’s Domestic Violence Legal Clinic, Child and Family Law Clinic and Bacon Immigration Law & Policy Program.
+The Bacon Program includes two immigration-related clinics for JD students – one for immigrants in removal proceedings and one for low-wage immigrant workers.
 In addition to university resources, CLG also has well-established partnerships with service providers and advocacy organizations throughout the region.

 The Community Law Group provides direct representation to clients in three substantive practice areas.
 Our goal is to provide holistic services, so clients can have all their legal needs met.
 We also provide referrals to social and other services.